bgriffen/cme/README.md

 Interactive suite to do the following tasks for the Caterpillar Project being carried out at MIT/Harvard (roughly in sequential order of typical objective):

-* ![generate candidate list] (http://bgriffen.scripts.mit.edu/www/wp-content/uploads/2014/01/candidateselection.png) based on tunable isolation and merger history criteria
+* generate list of candidates based on tunable isolation and merger history criteria
 * inspect lagrangian region properties (size, volume, morphology)
 * contruct initial conditions for cosmological simulations using MUSIC (Hahn & Abel 2010).
 * run cosmological simulations using P-Gadget3.